Sterling falls to 12-day low as dollar strength dominates

 Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-But the data is based on the situation on March 12, 11 days before the government declared the lockdown that has paralysed much of Britain's economy.
+The data was based on the situation on March 12, 11 days before the government declared the lockdown that has paralysed much of Britain's economy, limiting its impact on the economic outlook.

-So the reading had little effect on a market driven by the dollar's strength due a plunge in oil prices that on Monday pushed crude futures to below zero for the first time.

 "UK labour market data was largely a non-event...
 Today it's all about dollar strength and low oil prices," said Kenneth Broux, FX strategist at Societe Generale.

-As measures to limit the spread of the coronavirus, like shutting down businesses, take their toll on the economy, Britain is facing what is expected to be its worst recession in 300 years.
+As measures to limit the spread of the coronavirus, such as shutting down businesses, take their toll on the economy, Britain is facing what is expected to be its worst recession in 300 years.

+In addition to the economic fallout from the lockdown, the pound is also being held down by Brexit, negotiations for which are due to take place via teleconferencing over the next three months.

+"Inward investors are skeptical of any political or potential political disruption," said Jane Foley, FX strategist at Rabobank, who expects news of how the negotiations are progressing to have an impact on the pound.

 Employers have put more than 1 million staff on temporary leave, finance minister Rishi Sunak said on Monday, reporting a flood of applications to a government programme subsidising furloughed workers' wages.